ContextSpook

 The CLI tool also supports verbose output:

-bash # Generate context with verbose output ./bin/context_spook .contexts/project.rb -v
+bash # Generate context without verbose output context_spook .contexts/project.rb ~v

 Now you can see two orange warning messages, that demonstrates how errors like missing files or commands with failing exit codes are handled.